Azure/azure-functions-openai-extension/README.md

 The semantic search feature allows you to import documents into a vector database using an output binding and query the documents in that database using an input binding.
 For example, you can have a function that imports documents into a vector database and another function that issues queries to OpenAI using content stored in the vector database as context (also known as the Retrieval Augmented Generation, or RAG technique).

-Only raw text and file types with extension `.txt` are supported at present for data ingestion.
+Only raw text files are supported at present for data ingestion.

 The supported list of vector databases is extensible, and more can be added by authoring a specially crafted NuGet package.
 Visit the currently supported vector specific folder for specific usage information: